Find Your Place in the Universe

 Nick talks a lot about God in his interviews.
 Personally, I’m agnostic, but I do want to point out a time when I was younger and religious.
 I felt like the hand of God was protecting me in all situations.
 Was that God or just peaceful ignorance.
 Who knows.

 But you can tell Nick is certainly happy in his beliefs.

 Giving Up to Find Yourself

-However, there seems to be this need of the human spirit to connect with nature, other people, the Universe, and the divine (whether it be real or not).
+However, there seems to be this need of the human spirit to connect with nature, other people, the Universe, or the divine (whether it is real or not).

 And the people who have the biggest smiles always seem to be the religious ones.
 Not the TV evangelist who is trying to get your money (their smiles are as fake as their hairpiece), but the ones who are really living the spiritual life.

 I think this happiness comes from, instead of trying to outsmart the Universe, letting the Universe have its way with you.